KI-CISWG/MVCR/mvcr-0.6.md

 * The objective is to develop a core consent format for the record of a consent transaction.

-* As a result this work is this specification is for the development of the Minimum Viable Consent Receipt (MVCR).
+* As a result this work is a specification  for the development of the Minimum Viable Consent Receipt (MVCR) into a standards candidtate.

 * The aim of this format is to pull out the core requirements for a consent to be legitimate, and to put it into a highly usable structure.

 * This version of the specification is being written for simple basic use on websites as the context.
+(ML-Disagree, this version should be the core format)

 * This version of the consent receipt is for explicit consent in this context.

-* The term ‘Minimum Viable’ in this context, the most basic  and common
+* The term ‘Minimum Viable’ in this context, the most basic  and common consent requirements found across jurisdictions

-Note that:
+Note in the technical sepcification v.07:

 1. The receipt MUST have a property to authenticate the origin.